flutter/flutter/engine/src/flutter/lib/spirv/README.md

 These rules may become less strict in future versions.
 Conformant SPIR-V should successfully transpile from the current version onwards.
 In other words, a SPIR-V shader you use now that meets these rules should keep working, but the output of the transpiler may change for that shader.

-Support for control flow, and structured types is planned, but not currently included.
+Support for control flow and structured types is planned but not currently included.

 ## Testing